 But, at the same time, don’t ignore him like he’s off-limits.
 If you’re in the same ministry, don’t make it awkward by acting weirdly around him or going to great lengths just to avoid him.
 Serve as you would and be civil.

-Turning down a Christian guy doesn't have to be messy and rude and a cause for either one of you (or even both of you) to stumble.
+Turning down a Christian guy (or actually, turning down any guy nicley) doesn’t have to be messy and rude and a cause for either one of you (or even both of you) to stumble.
 You can do it in a way that is still gracious and God-glorifying!

 Note: If you’re suitor is breaching boundaries, being toxic, exhibiting stalker tendencies, and not respecting your ‘no’, then seek help and avoid further interaction.